 And indeed, being Malaysians raised by the first generation that migrated to cities during the optimistic phase of the country’s urbanisation, we felt no pressure to return frequently to our hometowns.

 Yet I am aware that today, the millennial Malaysians do.
 Was it a coincidence that the optimism we grew up with, has been replaced by a sense of pessimism and insecurity?
-Does such an atmosphere cause people to instinctively fall back to the tribe, to secure access to resources in anticipation of hardship and uncertainty?
+Perhaps such an atmosphere causes people to instinctively fall back to the tribe, to secure access to resources in anticipation of hardship and uncertainty.

 On the surface of it, Oman is fairly optimistic, safe, and stable.
 But it lies within a very changeable and volatile region.
 I can’t begin to imagine the diplomatic skills required to maintain sovereignty and neutrality with such restive regional neighbours.

 And if you consider that in the Arab and Muslim social paradigm, the burden of protecting the family lies on the men, you can begin to appreciate why Omani men feel they cannot venture too far from the clan, cannot afford to let those relationships lapse.
 But the women can, at least for the more progressive families.